-I am married to Jo and I have four gorgeous children.
+I am married to Jo and have four gorgeous children.

 I was born and brought up in London.

 I am a retired Metropolitan Police officer with over 35 years experience.
 Since 1983 I have been as a pool lifeguard and in 2001 I became a trainer assessor for the Royal Life Saving Society (RLSS).
-I have been delivering National Pool Lifeguard Qualification (NPLQ) training at Mill Hill School Sports Centre, Canons Sports Centre, Highgate School Sports Centre and Watford Grammar School for Girls.
+On a monthly basis I deliver National Pool Lifeguard Qualification (NPLQ) training at Canons Sports Centre, North London Collegiate School and The Laboratory Heath & Spa.
 I am also a trainer assessor with the RLSS for first aid, Lifesaving and Open Water.

-As a qualified swimming teacher with both the Amateur Swimming Association (ASA) and the Swimming Teachers’ Association (STA) and I have run my own swimming teaching company.
-I also teach swimming at Everyone Active – Woodside, David Lloyd – Bushey, Excel Swim and Swim World part time.
+I am a qualified swimming teacher with both the Amateur Swimming Association (ASA) and the Swimming Teachers’ Association (STA) and I have run my own swimming teaching school.

 I have been teaching first aid for over 15 years and have run numerous EFAW and FAW courses.
-Our 2hr CPR-Life Support Skills course is endorsed at Brunel University London.
+Our 2hr CPR-Basic Life Support course is endorsed at Brunel University London.

 In 2013 I achieved Qualified Teacher Learning Skills (QTLS) status with the Institute for Learning (IfL) and I am a member of the Society for Education and Training.